AnyFetch/developers.anyfetch.com/contributing.md

 ## File structure
 * First line of any file must be `"use strict";` to enable strict mode.
-* Then comes the requires.
+* Then comes the `require`s.
 All requires must be here, except for circular-dependencies edge cases.
     * First requires are for npm libraries (in `node_modules`)
     * Then a new line
     * Then internal files.